phanxuanquang/AskDB/README.md

 # © 2024 Phan Xuan Quang / AskDB

-What if you're not a SQL expert but a person who need to do ad-hoc data queries but are not technical enough to write SQL queries?
-What if you could simply ask your database questions in plain English and get instant answers?
+- What if you're not a SQL expert but a person who need to do ad-hoc data queries but are not technical enough to write SQL queries?
+- What if you could simply ask your database questions in plain English and get instant answers?
+- What if you even don't know what to do with your raw data?

 ![SplashScreen scale-200](https://i.imgur.com/kO68bFg.png)

-Introducing **AskDB**, the revolutionary application that simplifies the way you interact with your SQL databases, designed for both SQL database administrator and those who are new to SQL, AskDB makes querying databases intuitive, effortless, and safe.
+Introducing **AskDB**, the revolutionary application that simplifies the way you interact with your SQL databases, designed for both SQL database administrator, those who are new to SQL, and those who want to do data analysis, AskDB makes querying databases intuitive, effortless, and safe.

 ## :blue_book: Usage Guidance